Embraer S.A. [ERJ] stock Upgrade by Morgan Stanley analyst, price target now $23

-The reorganization resulting from this process began in May 2020 and since then has been one of Embraer’s main focuses, as part of the execution of the strategic plan and implementation of initiatives to make good use of skills and recover synergies.
-The reintegration ensures operational benefits and eliminates fiscal inefficiencies that an integrated, less complex, and more agile management can offer.
-With the completion and restoration of normal service in the company, commercial aviation is again directly linked to Embraer’s structure.

-Over the last 12 months, ERJ stock rose by 117.43%.
-The one-year Embraer S.A. stock forecast points to a potential upside of 38.87.
-The average equity rating for ERJ stock is currently 2.30, trading closer to a bullish pattern in the stock market.
+After seeing the market adopt Beacon across Central and Eastern Europe, JFS decided to join the platform, recognizing it as the best alternative for improving coordination during maintenance operations.
+The main advantages identified by the provider were related to streamlining maintenance cases, reducing out-of-service time, eliminating redundant communications and leveraging data insights to improve the operation.

+The stocks have a year to date performance of -18.82 percent and weekly performance of -2.11 percent.
+The stock has been moved at 0.70 percent over the last six months.
+The stock has performed -18.26 percent around the most recent 30 days and changed -10.16 percent over the most recent 3-months.

-The market cap for the stock reached $2.82 billion, with 183.69 million shares outstanding and 175.18 million shares in the current float.
-Compared to the average trading volume of 2.48M shares, ERJ stock reached a trading volume of 2939350 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.53M shares, ERJ reached to a volume of 2435978 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Embraer S.A.
+[ERJ]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ERJ shares is $24.08 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ERJ stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.